Conexon/Data-Standardization/src/sql/general_sql_statements.md

 ##### Update one table based on another, depending on spatial relationship

-* If missing susbstation or feeder info in the structure layer, this statement allows you to pull data from the closest electrical spans
+* If missing substation or feeder info in the structure layer, this statement allows you to pull data from the closest electrical spans

 * Sets columns equal to the columns of the closest feature within the specified distance